vonpessi/grouped-list/README.md

 |Date|Url|basket|com|e.*ple|netti|esimerkki|
 |---|---|---|---|---|---|---|
 |2019-10-27 16:21:33.827716|https://www.example.com/?action=branch&attack=animal|False|True|True|False|False|

-I used a boolean value to indicate a match of regular expression.
+This script use a boolean value to indicate a match of a regular expression.

 ### How to use